-Our Let’s Talk series was designed to help people understand the importance of community justice and reducing reoffending and to raise awareness of services working to create better outcomes for those involved in the justice system.
+Our Let’s Talk series was designed to help people understand the importance of community justice and reducing reoffending and to raise awareness of organisations and services working to create better outcomes for people caught up in the justice system.

-We are working on new content that will build on the success of our earlier articles.
-If your organisation would like to take part in these ongoing features, then please do not hesitate to get in touch with Claire Gilsenan (CGilsenan@north-ayrshire.gov.uk).
+If your organisation or service would like to take part, then please do not hesitate to get in touch with Claire Gilsenan (CGilsenan@north-ayrshire.gov.uk).

 Families Outside is the only national charity in Scotland that works solely on behalf of families affected by imprisonment by offering direct support to families via their Helpline and Regional Family Support Coordinators.